MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Canvas_App_2.md

 2. Select **Icons \| Add**.
 At this point it does not matter which icon we select as we want the value to be dynamic.

-3. Resize and place the icon in the middle of the screen below the buttons
+3. Resize and place the icon to the left of the buttons

 4. In the Advanced tab for the Icon, select **Icon** property (in the Design section) and enter the following expression